top of page

 Infants and toddlers

-No if neither of the children is becoming upset
+No if neither of the tamariki is becoming upset.

-Yes if children are distressed, hurt or there is a possibility of harm
+Yes if tamariki are distressed, hurt or there is a possibility of harm.

 • Stay calm